-Starting a non-profit can be an exciting and rewarding venture.
+Starting a nonprofit can be an exciting and rewarding venture.
 You might have a cause in mind as the subject of the charity; however, that is only one job on the task list.
-To actually get a non-profit up and running, there are a few things to put in place to get things goings in the right direction.
+There are a few things to put in place to get a nonprofit up and running and to get things going in the right direction.
 This post will take you through five essential tasks that you can’t skip over if you want to have success.

 Your Cause

-Defining your cause is paramount to any non-profit.
-Without a clear, precise message no one will be able to understand your mission.
+Defining your cause is paramount to any nonprofit.
+Without a clear, precise message, no one can understand your mission.
 Every charity stands for something.
 They are advocates for raising awareness of unjust causes and the face of movements lacking the proper support and attention.
-So your cause needs to be laid bare in tailored language that is universally accessible.
+So, your cause needs to be laid bare in tailored language that is universally accessible.

 So, how do you do this?
 You need a mission statement.
-A mission statement sets out who and what you stand for, and why you are trying to raise both funds and awareness on that matter.
-It also suggests how you are going to achieve your goals, and when you want to make these changes.
-Alongside your mission statement, you can create a condensed tagline of sorts that has a few keywords and buzz phrases to keep people focused.
+A mission statement sets out who you are, what you stand for, and why you are trying to raise funds and awareness on that matter.
+It also suggests how you are going to achieve your goals and when you want to make these changes.
+You can create a condensed tagline with keywords and buzz phrases alongside your mission statement to keep people focused.

 Your Audience

 Who are you trying to address?
 This question needs answering so that you can adjust your strategies for particular groups of people.
-Different causes relate to different people so it’s important to account for this.
+Different causes relate to other people, so accounting for this is essential.
 You can do this in several ways:

 Focus Groups: These are groups of random people brought together to test responses to potential products and ideas.
-Focus groups can be utilized for research purposes, e.g., to find out how people of different ages with varying social backgrounds respond to your cause.
-These responses are recorded and the data is then analyzed to see where the best response was.
+Focus groups can be utilized for research purposes, e.g., to determine how people of different ages with varying social backgrounds respond to your cause.
+These responses are recorded, and the data is then analyzed to determine the best response.
 This data then enables you to build a targeted marketing strategy.

-Data Audits: Look at the donor profile to figure out who is donating and whether or not there is a pattern.
-Certain charities attract certain profiles therefore it is essential to establish any trending data to focus on more potential successful areas moving forward.
+Data Audits: Look at the donor profile to see who is donating and whether or not there is a pattern.
+Certain charities attract certain profiles, so it is essential to establish any trending data to focus on more potentially successful areas moving forward.

 Market Research: Market research leads from focus groups.
 This can be on social media, in-person fundraising initiatives, or grand-scale events to raise awareness.
 All these things can show where your gaps are, what needs improving, and who is engaging with your cause.